littlebizzy/disable-cart-fragments/readme.txt

 #### Disclaimer ####

 We released this plugin in response to our managed hosting clients asking for better access to their server, and our primary goal will remain supporting that purpose.
-Although we are 100% open to fielding requests from the WordPress community, we kindly ask that you keep the above-mentioned goals in mind... thanks!
+Although we are 100% open to fielding requests from the WordPress community, we kindly ask that you keep these conditions in mind, and refrain from slandering, threatening, or harassing our team members in order to get a feature added, or to otherwise get "free" support.
+The only place you should be contacting us is in our free [**Facebook group**](https://www.facebook.com/groups/littlebizzy/) which has been setup for this purpose, or via GitHub if you are an experienced developer.
+Thank you!

+#### Our Philosophy ####

+> "Decisions, not options." -- WordPress.org

+> "Everything should be made as simple as possible, but not simpler." -- Albert Einstein, et al

+> "Write programs that do one thing and do it well... write programs to work together." -- Doug McIlroy

+> "The innovation that this industry talks about so much is bullshit.
+Anybody can innovate...
+99% of it is 'Get the work done.'
+The real work is in the details." -- Linus Torvalds

+#### Search Keywords ####

+cart, cart ajax, cart fragments, disable cart ajax, disable cart fragments, slow woocommerce, speed up woocommerce, woocommerce loading speed, woocommerce performance, woocommerce speed

 == Installation ==

 1. Upload to `/wp-content/plugins/disable-cart-fragments-littlebizzy`
 2. Activate via WP Admin > Plugins
-3. Test the plugin by refreshing pages and checking source code after clearing caches
+3. Test the plugin is working:

+After plugin activation, purge all caches.
+Then, check your source code to verify cart fragment scripting no longer appears.

 4. To disable cart fragments on specific posts/pages (using their ID), refer to below defined constant:

-    define('DISABLE_CART_FRAGMENTS', '123,456,789');
+    define('DISABLE_CART_FRAGMENTS', '1,2,3,4,5,6,7,8,9');

 == Frequently Asked Questions ==